dmacha27/SignAlchemist/docs/source/filtering.rst

 Filtering
 =========

-Filtering is a fundamental step in signal preprocessing, especially for cleaning and enhancing physiological data such as PPG and EDA.
+Filtering is a fundamental step in signal preprocessing, especially for cleaning and enhancing physiological data such as photoplethysmogram (PPG) and electrodermal activity (EDA).

 Overview
 --------